Skip to content

 Confirm control effectiveness by verifying:

-Get-DlpComplianceRuleand confirm two distinct rule objects) - Sensitivity labels exist, and at least one label policy is published to the in-scope users or groups (
+3. Sensitivity labels exist, and at least one label policy is published to the in-scope users or groups (Get-LabelPolicy returns the expected policy with Mode = Enable)

-- A deterministic activation test (named test user, known prompt, UTC-stamped) triggers the expected DLP action after the propagation window (≥ 4 hours for the Copilot location) and produces a record in Purview Audit
+6. Deterministic activation tests (named test user, known prompt, UTC-stamped) confirm the prompt-processing restriction, external web-search restriction, and label-based content-processing behavior separately after the propagation window (≥ 4 hours for the Copilot location) and produce records in Purview Audit

-- Power Platform data policies classify all in-scope AI-related connectors and the classification is reflected in
+7. Power Platform data policies classify all in-scope AI-related connectors and the classification is reflected in Get-DlpPolicy output

-- If Adaptive Protection is in use, the IRM dependency is documented, baseline window is complete, and behavior is validated in a non-production tenant first; for GCC High / DoD, the parity gap is recorded as a compensating-control note rather than an assertion of behavior
+9. If Adaptive Protection is in use, the IRM dependency is documented, baseline window is complete, and behavior is validated in a non-production tenant first.

 Additional Resources